 07-06-1900 – 08-25-1981 Kathryn Hulme – Born in San Francisco, California.
 She was an American author and memoirist most known for her novel The Nun’s Story.
 Published in 1956, The Nun’s Story was a best-selling novel and in 1959 was made into an award-winning film, starring Audrey Hepburn and Peter Finch.
 After WWII, she was the UNRRA (United Nations Relief and Rehabilitation Administration) Director of the Polish Displaced Persons camp at Wildflecken, Germany.
 Her book about her experience there, Wild Place, won the Atlantic Non-Fiction Award in 1952.
 It was at Wildflecken that Hulme met a Belgian nurse and former nun Marie Louise Habets.
 They fell in love and were together for 33 years.
 The Nun’s Story is a slightly fictionalized biographical account of Habets’ life as a nun.

 07-06-1907 – 07-13-1954 Frida Kahlo – Born in Coyoacán, Mexico City, Mexico.
 She was a Mexican painter best known for her self-portraits.
 She had a volatile marriage with the Mexican artist Diego Rivera.
-Kahlo was bisexual and had affairs with both men and women, including Isamu Noguchi and Josephine Baker.
+Kahlo was bisexual and had affairs with both men and women, including Isamu Noguchi, Josephine Baker, and Chavela Vargas.

 07-06-1916 – 06-08-2009 Harold Norse (b.
 Harold Rosen) – Born in Brooklyn, New York to an unmarried Lithuanian Jewish immigrant.
 In the early 1950’s he came up with the new last name Norse, by rearranging the letters in Rosen.
 He was an American writer and poet.
 Norse’s writing used American idiom of everyday language and images.
 One of the expatriate artists of the Beat generation, he was widely published and anthologized.
 Norse never hid that he was gay and wrote openly of his sexual adventures in the 1940s and 1950s.
 Norse’s life partner was Chester Kallman, whom he met in 1938.
 Kallman at the time was the lover of W.H.
 Auden.
 In 2009, Norse died of natural causes in San Francisco where he had lived since 1972.